pingcap/tispark/docs/datasource_api_userguide.md

 # enable-table-lock is used to control table lock feature.
 The default value is false, indicating the table lock feature is disabled.
 enable-table-lock: true

-# delay-clean-table-lock is used to control whether delayed-release the table lock in the abnormal situation.
-(Milliseconds)
+# delay-clean-table-lock is used to control the time (Milliseconds) of delay before unlock the table in the abnormal situation.
 delay-clean-table-lock: 60000

 # When create table, split a separated region for it.
 It is recommended to